mort3za/quizbot/README.md

 - Supports multiple quizzes
 - Questions can have 2 or more items
 - Uses glassy buttons of Telegram
-- Manage quizzes and results in Wordpress (Uses most popular quiz plugin in Wordpress)
+- Manage quizzes and results in Wordpress (Uses a quiz plugin in Wordpress)

 # Installation
 1. Install a [Wordpress](https://wordpress.org) and [Quiz And Survey Master](https://wordpress.org/plugins/quiz-master-next/) plugin.